beallen/chowdown/_recipes/mango-burrito-bowl.md

 Prep time: 30 <br />
 Cook time: 45 <br />
 Modifications: Added a citrus based hot sauce to taste.
 Substituted soy sauce of tamari.
 Used frozen mango (thawed) instead of fresh. <br />
 Notes: Fresh mango burrito bowl.
-Tofu can be substituted for any protein.  <br />
+Tofu can be substituted for any protein.
+The raw garlic flavor in the peanut sauce can be intense.
+Reduce the amount of garlic or cook it depending on your taste. <br />